samyilin/dotfiles/README.md

 ## Design Principles

-1. Do not overwrite existing configuration.
-This is a common scenario in Linux/MacOS environments:

-   1. Various configurations are already present when you start to configure.
+1. Do not overwrite existing configuration if there were any.
+This is because sometimes various configurations are already present when you start to configure.

 2. Leave shell config for programs to abuse.
-These are soured rather than linked.
+These are sourced rather than linked.

-3. Use links for customizations that are not related to application abuse.
+3. Use links for customizations that won't have a default configuration at all, at least not in the user context.

 4. Make sure it (this config) is easy to delete.
-After deleting this config, you should have a default or non-existent config.
+After deleting this config, you should have a default (or non-existent) config.

    Keep in mind that removing this config won't help you uninstall packages such as vim, emacs, etc. This is the job of your package manager.

 5. Make it modular.
-Scripts/configs for each program should be separated by folder to make maintenance easier.
+Scripts/configs for each program are be separated by folder to make maintenance easier.

 6. Make it so that using setup script(s) repeatedly will skip the parts that's